 When do you need a fire brigade most?
 When your house is on fire!

-When is the best time to establish a fire brigade?
+When is the best time to establish the fire brigade?

 Finally, when should there be a fire safety inspection?

-Before and while you construct and dwell the building, not after the fact, when entire wings have to be teared down and reconstructed.
+Before and while you construct and dwell the building, not after the fact, when entire wings have to be torn down and reconstructed.

-The same is true for performance specialists and Data Warehouses.
+The same is valid for performance specialists and Data Warehouses.

 The Teradata Tuning Specialist

-This is not lobbying, but an insight from years of experience in Data Warehousing.
+This is not lobbying, but insight from years of experience in Data Warehousing.